Sega Saturn: Development

 In 1993, Sega restructured its internal studios in preparation for the Saturn's launch.
 To ensure high-quality 3D games would be available early in the Saturn's life, and to create a more energetic working environment, developers from Sega's arcade division were asked to create console games.
 New teams, such as the Panzer Dragoon developer Team Andromeda, were formed during this time.
 In early 1994, the Sega Titan Video arcade system was announced as an arcade counterpart to the Saturn.
 In April 1994, Acclaim Entertainment announced it would be the first American publisher to produce software for the Titan.

-In January 1994, Sega began to develop an add-on for the Genesis, the 32X, to serve as a less expensive entry into the 32-bit era.
-The decision to create the add-on was made by Sega CEO Hayao Nakayama and widely supported by Sega of America employees.
+In January 1994, Sega began to develop the 32X add-on for the Genesis, as a less expensive entry into the 32-bit era.
+The 32X was approved by Sega CEO Hayao Nakayama and widely supported by Sega of America employees.
 According to the former Sega of America producer Scot Bayless, Nakayama was worried that the Saturn would not be available until after 1994 and that the recently released Atari Jaguar would reduce Sega's hardware sales.
 As a result, Nakayama ordered his engineers to have the system ready for launch by the end of the year.
 The 32X would not be compatible with the Saturn, but Sega executive Richard Brudvik-Lindner pointed out that the 32X would play Genesis games, and had the same system architecture as the Saturn.
 This was justified by Sega's statement that both platforms would run at the same time, and that the 32X would be aimed at players who could not afford the more expensive Saturn.
-According to Sega of America research and development head Joe Miller, the 32X served a role in assisting development teams to familiarize themselves with the dual SH-2 architecture also used in the Saturn.
-Because the machines shared many parts and were being prepared to launch around the same time, tensions emerged between Sega of America and Sega of Japan when the Saturn was given priority.
+According to Sega of America research and development head Joe Miller, the 32X familiarized development teams with the dual SH-2 architecture also used in the Saturn.
+Because the machines share many parts and were prepared to launch around the same time, tensions emerged between Sega of America and Sega of Japan when the Saturn was given priority.